About Center For Discovery

 Additional benefits include:

-This is a part-time position, 15-20 hours per week and requires Saturday availablilty from 9am-3pm.
+This is a part-time position, requiring availability on Saturdays from 9a-3p, and some flexibility to work during the week.
 The Program Therapist assists and supports clients from admission through discharge.
 The Program Therapist provides clinical assessments and contributes insightful, practical and meaningful information to the development of treatment plans.
 He/she orients new clients to the treatment program and makes introductions to the staff and other program participants.
 As a member of the treatment team, the Program Therapist meets weekly in collaborative fashion with the treatment team to discuss cases.
 Licensed clinicians (Psychologist, LMFT, LCSW, LPC, etc.) and registered interns must possess knowledge of dual diagnosis, eating disorders and/or chemical dependency.